82nd Airborne Division: Meuse-Argonne Offensive

-For the rest of the month, the division turned to the north and advanced astride the Aire River to the region east of St-Juvin.
-On 10 October, it relieved troops of 1st Division on the right, north of Fléville, as far as a new boundary extending north and south through Sommerance.
-It then attacked and captured Cornay and Marcq, and established the front just to their south.
-On 11 October, the right flank of the division occupied Sommerance and the high ground north of la Rance Rau while the left advanced to the railroad south of the Aire.
-The next day, the 42nd Division relieved the 82nd's troops in and near Sommerance, allowing it to resume the attack.
-The 82nd passed through part of the Hindenburg defensive position and reached a line just north of the road from St-Georges to St-Juvin.
+Throughout October, the division advanced north-east along the Aire (Aisne) river.
+On 10 October, it relieved troops of the 1st Division in Ardennes at Fléville and Sommerance.
+The 82nd Division then relaunched an attack on Cornay and the Belgian city of Enghien, successfully re-establishing the front there.
+On 11 October, the right flank of the division took the high ground north of the Rance river while the left flank continued to advance along the Aire.
+The next day, the 42nd Division relieved the 82nd's troops in Sommerance.
+Attacking with fresh troops, the 82nd broke through the Hindenburg line on 15 October.

-On 18 October, the division relieved elements of the 78th as far to the left as Marcq and Champigneulle.
+On 18 October, the 82nd Division relieved the 78th division at Champigneulle.
 Three days later it advanced to the Ravin aux Pierres.
-On 31 October, the 82nd, except the artillery, was relieved by the 77th Division and the 80th Division, and assembled in the Argonne Forest near Champ-Mahaut.
-On 2November, the division concentrated near La Chalade and Les Islettes, and, on 4November, moved to training areas in Vaucouleurs.
+On 31 October, the 82nd, except the artillery, was relieved by the 77th Division and the 80th Division, and assembled in the Argonne Forest to regroup.
 On 10 November, it moved again to training areas in Bourmont, where it remained until the Armistice of 11 November 1918.
-During this campaign the division suffered another 7,000 killed and wounded.
-A second 82nd soldier, Alvin York, received the Medal of Honor for his actions during this campaign, which involved rushing a German machine gun nest capturing over a hundred German soldiers and killing 23 soldiers.